petabencana/sitioss-schema/README.md

 ### Contribution Guidelines
-* Issues are tracked on [GitHub](https://github.com/urbanriskmap/cognicity-schema/issues)
+* Issues are tracked on Github

 ### Release
 The release procedure is as follows:
 - Update the CHANGELOG.md file with the newly released version and high-level overview of changes.
 - Check that package.json contains the correct release version number.
 - Check that package-lock.json contains the correct release version number.
-- Check that schema/cognicity/cognicity.schema.functions.sql `cognicity.version()` function returns the correct release version number.
+- Check that schema/sitioss/sitioss.schema.functions.sql `cognicity.version()` function returns the correct release version number.
 - Commit any changes and tag in git from the current head of master.
 The tag should be the same as the version specified in the package.json file and elsewhere - this is the release version.
 - Pull changes into dev branch.
-- Increment the version number in package.json, package-lock.json, and `cognicity.version()`.
+- Increment the version number in package.json, package-lock.json, and `sitioss.version()`.
 - Commit these changes with the message 'Opened new version for development'.
 - Further development is now on the updated version number until the release process begins  again.